What Are Megapixels and How They Affect Photo Quality

 1. Large Prints

-If you plan to print your photos in large formats, like posters or wall art, more megapixels help significantly.
-A 24 MP photo allows sharp prints up to 16×20 inches, while 8 MP might look pixelated at that size.
+If you plan to print photos in large formats, like posters or wall art, more megapixels help significantly.
+A 24 MP photo allows sharp prints up to 16×20 inches.

 2. Professional Photography